dmorris0/python_intro/Chapter_12_Virtual_Environments.md

 Note: PowerShell by default does not permit running scripts, and may give you an error saying scripts are disabled for the system.
 A page describing this issue is here: https://adamtheautomator.com/run-powershell-script/.
 In summary, you can enable scripts as follows:
 1. Run a PowerShell with administrative priviledges
-2. Call this command: `Set-ExecutionPolicy RemoteSigned`
+2. Call this command: `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`

 After doing this you should be able to activate your virtual environment.